 Japanese culture and food is explored with a cultural meeting and a cooking meeting each month.
 Students perform different types of Japanese activities such as calligraphy, Kirie, tea ceremony, and cooking.

 Jazzed exists to "form a better community through jazz and pop."
 Many clubs and courses focus on classical music.
 Jazzed focuses on another facet of music, the beauty of the more casual jazz and pop.

-Journalism Club provides students with a unique opportunity to write for the school newspaper, learning more about professional writing and what a career as a journalist entails.
+The Journalism Club provides students with a unique opportunity to write for a newspaper while in school.
+The club gives students the opportunity to write and learn more about professional writing and more about what a career as a journalist entails.

 Junior/Senior Banquet Committee

 The Junior/Senior Banquet Committee is comprised of volunteering Juniors who prepare for an evening in May where we honor the graduating class.
 We raise funds, promote the event, and plan the evening affair.